-Screen mirroring, also called screen sharing, is simply replicating a phone, laptop, tablet or computer screen onto a TV screen.
+Screen mirroring, also called screen sharing, is simply the process of replicating a phone, laptop, tablet or computer screen onto a TV screen.
 Screen mirroring can be useful in an office setting as well as at home.

 There are two general methods to screen mirroring.
 Wired connections offer a straight-forward and reliable solution for screen mirroring.
+At the same time, your device is then limited by being tethered to the TV.
 There are also devices that eliminate the need for cables and offer wireless screen mirroring.

 How it Works

-A wired connection uses an HDMI cable and coordinating adapters to connect your device to a TV.
+Wired screen mirroring involves the use of an HDMI cable that connects your device to a TV.
 If your laptop or computer has an available HDMI port, then sharing screens is as simple as connecting one end of an HDMI cable to your TV and the other end to your computer.
 Since computers are becoming more and more compact, some laptops don’t have an HDMI port.
-HDMI adapters are an easy and effective solution to enable screen sharing on your device.
+In this case HDMI adapters may be available that work with your device.
 Always check your device specifications before purchasing the necessary cables and adapters.

 Wireless Screen Mirroring Devices